Go Back

 3-4 lbs Leg bones / knuckle bones (사골), 3-4 lbs Marrow bones (우골)

-2. Strain out the water.
-Boil fresh water in a large pot, add the bones and beef flank or brisket, and bring to a boil.
+2. Boil fresh water in a large pot, add the bones and beef flank or brisket if using, and bring to a boil.
 Simmer for 10-15 minutes until brown scum rises to the top

 3. Remove the beef and bones, carefully discard the hot water, and rinse the bones under cold water to remove any remaining scum.
 Use kitchen tongs or rubber gloves as the bones may be hot to touch.

-7. Pour the first batch of soup into a large metal or heat-safe glass bowl to cool before storing in the refrigerator.
+8. Pour the first batch of soup into a large heat-safe bowl to cool before storing in the refrigerator.

-8. Second simmer: Place bones back in the pot with fresh water and simmer for 4-8 hours (refer to notes for timing).
+9. Second simmer: Place bones back in the pot with fresh water (enough to cover the bones) and simmer for 4-8 hours (refer to notes for timing).
 Repeat the 1st batch steps: skim off oil, add more water, pour the second batch of soup to cool.

 Salt to taste, Black pepper to taste, Chopped scallions for garnish